 If you’ve seen the movie “The Beach”, you likely remember the scene where Leo and his lady interest are in the ocean at night and the water is aglow with blue glittering lights.
 This is bioluminescent plankton, and as unreal as it seems, this is not just a special effect for Hollywood!
 That’s right – you can actually see this magical phenomenon yourself!

-And if you'd prefer to save some money, wander down to the beach at night, away from the floresent lights of the beachside restaurants, and look for the sparkling blue dots washed up on the sand.
+Do it yourself: You don’t need to go on a tour to see the bioluminescent plankton!
+If you'd prefer to save some money, wander down to the beach at night, away from the florescent lights of the beachside restaurants, and look for the sparkling blue dots washed up on the sand.
 They'll look like little glowing beads in the sand.